lenra-io/docs/src/markdown/getting-started/principles.md

 ## Listeners

-If we want to change the model, we must call a listener.
+The listeners are event based workflows and are the only way to change the data.
 Your listener is a function that is able to call the data API to get/create/update/delete a document.
 This function is called when an action is performed by the user on the UI (button pressed, click, checkbox checked…).

 The listener takes 3 arguments: a property object (**props**), the **event** that triggered this listener and an **api** object that contains all the informations needed to call the API.